Home > Single Post

 Step-by-Step Preparation

-3. Fill cracks and holes – Use leveling compound.
+3. Fill cracks with leveling compound

 Should you use glue or install rubber flooring without it?